ghpranav/link_preview_generator/README.md

 </p>

 A cross-platform flutter package to convert your links into rich beautiful previews. <br>
 This package is inspired from [Any Link Preview](https://pub.dartlang.org/packages/any_link_preview) package, but the entire parsing & scrapping logic has been re-written to be more robust & to support more links.
+It also provides control over complete customization of the widget.

 ## Usage